Blessed Be Your Name, November 17

 Job is a difficult book to understand.
 We must read it through the lens of the New Testament and Jesus’ witness.
 Jesus’ life and death clearly show us that our Father’s heart towards us is to heal and to restore us—both body and soul.

 Yet, Job inspires us.
 We too have lost a lot and suffered.
-Nonetheless, we can respond to cancer as Job responded to his calamity—by worshipping God, remaining faithful and righteous, and refusing to curse Him.
+Nonetheless, we can respond to cancer as Job responded to his calamity—by worshiping God, remaining faithful and righteous, and refusing to curse Him.
 While life may never be the same, we can be sure God will continue to restore us and bless us in ways we never imagined.

 Pray: Lord, cancer takes so much, and a lot is lost.
 But whatever happens, may I never lose my faith in You.
 Let me never curse You, but always praise You.
 Enable me to trust Your loving power to abundantly restore my life.
 Amen.